basraven/la1r/documentation/src/content/docs/planning/_index.md

 For this reason I created this planning page in which I track and prioritize what I will add to la1r next.
 Feel free to add comments on this through Github!

-1. Formal service bus definition and separation of raw data and defined event data
+1. Deploy a Kafka bus as structured event bus instead of mqtt
 1. find-lf - wifi tracking as input events on the Event Bus based on AI models
-1. An event data dashboard
+1. An event data dashboard for kafka
 1. Refactor mosqitto to [vernemq](https://vernemq.com/)
-1. Ceph file system based on this guide: https://owncloud.org/news/running-owncloud-in-kubernetes-with-rook-ceph-storage-step-by-step/
+1. Ceph file system based rook.io or on this guide: https://owncloud.org/news/running-owncloud-in-kubernetes-with-rook-ceph-storage-step-by-step/

+# Completed
+1. Formal service bus definition and separation of raw data and defined event data